 i.
 Jesus expressed His total surrender and submission to God on the cross when He quoted this line from Psalm 31.
 Luke 23:46 records that Jesus said, Father, into Your hands I commit My spirit – and then Jesus gave His last breath on the cross.
 “Thus he does not surrender his life despondingly to death for destruction, but with triumphant consciousness to the Father for resurrection.”
 (Lange, cited in Spurgeon)

 ii.
 Yet this committal of the soul unto God the Father is not reserved for David and the Son of David alone.
-Stephen, the first martyr of the church had the idea of text in mind with his final words (Acts 7:59).
+Stephen, the first martyr of the church had the idea of this text in mind with his final words (Acts 7:59).

 iii.
 Into Your hand I commit my spirit: “These words, as they stand in the Vulgate, were in the highest credit among our ancestors; by whom they were used in all dangers, difficulties, and in the article of death.
 In manus tuas, Domine, commendo spiritum meum, was used by the sick when about to expire, if they were sensible; and if not, the priest said it in their behalf.”
 (Clarke)

 iv.
-“These were the last words of Polycarp, of Bernard, of Huss, of Jerome of Prague, of Luther, Melancthon, and many others.”
+“These were the last words of Polycarp, of Bernard, of Huss, of Jerome of Prague, of Luther, of Melancthon, and many others.”
 (Perowne, cited in Spurgeon)

 v.
 “When John Huss was condemned to be burned at the stake, the bishop who conducted the ceremony ended with the chilling words, ‘And now we commit thy soul to the devil.’
 Huss replied calmly, ‘I commit my spirit into thy hands, Lord Jesus Christ; unto thee I commend my spirit, which thou hast redeemed.’”
 (Boice)